Our goal is to design better policy using games and simulations. Our work involves three inter-related

 Some of our current projects include: Building a game for the UN for students of economics and sustainability studies to understand the Inclusive Wealth Indicator (IWI), an indicator proposed as a complement to the GDP and HDI; ₹ubbish! a game on waste management in Bangalore; SimCity - building simulations to understand and plan for cities in the Indian context; and building a game for the Institute of Plasma Research, a Government of India undertaking.

-Games are about fun, friendship, and memories that remain long after the play is over.
-It is but natural that the immersive power of games is harnessed to address real-life issues.
+It is but natural that the immersive power of games has been harnessed to address real-life issues.
 A lot of research has gone into understanding how games can be used in different situations and their potential is mostly untapped.
 Not only do games provide an inexpensive way of mimicking real-life situations, but they also allow us to learn and experience in a safe space, and the learning stays with us.

 Based on our in-house interdisciplinary design research methodology, we offer different workshops and courses.
 The 'Fields of View' workshop is our most popular workshop to help define the problem and design in contexts where there are different perspectives/disciplines involved.
 'Unpack Play' is our game design course.
 To know more, click on the images.